cdig/take-and-make/README.md

 # If you do this, Take("A") and Take("B") will never resolve.
 ```

-## Future Plans
-Take & Make are a temporary solution.
-They solve the 95% of the problem that must be solved, and they avoid the 5% that'd turn them into a huge heap of code and complication.
-In the future, we'll need more advanced tools for code modularization and lazy loading and compilation and, most importantly, dead code elimination.
-Take & Make give us enough to get by on until 2017, once ES6 modules become ubiquitous.
-They will do just fine for our needs until then, and we can avoid the clusterfuck of AMD, RequireJS, Webpack, CommonJS, NPM, JSPM, etc.

 ## License
 Copyright (c) 2014-2017 CD Industrial Group Inc., released under MIT license.